comprobo25/comprobo25.github.io/assignments/final_project.md

 ## Ethics Statement and Responsible Use
 Please prepare a statement on the ethical and responsible use of your code.
 There are a few different ways to approach this, for instance:
-* Use the framing on "statement of potential negative societal impacts based on [this work from CVPR](https://cvpr2022.thecvf.com/ethics-guidelines).
+* Use the framing on "statement of potential negative societal impacts" based on [this work from CVPR](https://cvpr2022.thecvf.com/ethics-guidelines).
 We expect that Section 3 won't apply to everyone, but if it does, please address that as well.
 * Create a version of a [model card](https://arxiv.org/pdf/1810.03993) for your robotic system.
-Some robotics-oriented headings to add may be related to hardware requirements, open-source or closed-source element reporting if you have a compositional pipeline, and so on.
+Some robotics-oriented headings to add may be related to hardware requirements, use of open-source or closed-source elements within your implementation, and so on.
 * Review ethical guidelines from several industry companies (e.g., [Boston Dynamics](https://bostondynamics.com/ethics/) and [Anybotics](https://anybotics.com/anybotics-code-of-business-and-conduct.pdf)) and model your statement after their frameworks (or your own critiques of their frameworks).

 In general, your statement(s) should highlight your principles and philosophies on responsible use for the technique or system you create.
 Consider the licensing for your repository, and whether you have guidelines or restrictions you would place on the use of your work.
 Balance both the positive aspects of your techniques and the possible negative implications if intended use were violated.
 Please submit to [Canvas](https://canvas.olin.edu/courses/822/assignments/13824).